ibreaker14/A-Living-Nightmare/README.md

 A Living Nightmare is an Interactive Fiction Game written in Inform 7.
 You play as a student who wakes up in the middle of the night in one of the top floors in CSULB ECS building.
 The lights are off and you are alone.
 Your goal is to navigate through the dark hallways of the ECS building, solve puzzles, and escape the bulding to beat the game.

+---

+### Notes: ###
+You should have at least some working knowledge of Interactive Fiction before playing this game.

+---

 ### Important Commands: